C Container Collection (CCC)

 The Array Tree Map Interface.

 All elements in the map track their relationships via indices in the buffer.
 Therefore, this data structure can be relocated, copied, serialized, or written to disk and all internal data structure references will remain valid.
 Insertion may invoke an O(N) operation if resizing occurs.
-Finally, if allocation is prohibited upon initialization, and the user provides a capacity of N upon initialization, one slot will be used for a sentinel node.
-The user available capacity is N - 1.
+Finally, if allocation is prohibited upon initialization, and the user provides a capacity of C upon initialization, one slot will be used for a sentinel node.
+The user available capacity is C - 1.

 All interface functions accept void * references to either the key or the full type the user is storing in the map.
 Therefore, it is important for the user to be aware if they are passing a reference to the key or the full type depending on the function requirements.